Show Me (Kid Ink song): Live performances

 On January 7, 2014, Kid Ink made his late-night television debut performing "Show Me" on Conan with the song's producer DJ Mustard and singer Eric Bellinger replacing Chris Brown.
 On January 14, 2014, Kid Ink performed "Show Me" again with Bellinger on DJ Skee's SKEE Live.
 Ink performed the song solo at Power 106's Yesi Ortiz's birthday event at The Belasco Theatre in Los Angeles, California.
 Then in early April 2014, Ink performed the song, along with "Main Chick" during MtvU's Spring Break 2014.

 Music video

 On November 7, 2013, the behind the scenes video was released for the music video.
 On November 12, 2013, the Chris Brown-directed music video was premiered on MTV.
 The video features cameo appearances from Nyjah Huston, Terry Kennedy, Fuzzy and Stevie Williams.
 As of October 25, 2020, the music video has over 280 million views on YouTube.

 Remix

-On February 13, 2014, the official remix of "Show Me" was released, featuring Chris Brown, Trey Songz, Juicy J and 2 Chainz.
+On February 13, 2014, the official remix of "Show Me" was released, featuring R&B singers Chris Brown and Trey Songz, a new verse from Kid Ink, and rappers Juicy J and 2 Chainz.